markchil/gptools/docs/source/index.rst

 By default, the mean and standard deviation of the GP posterior are returned.
 To compute only the mean and save some time, set the `return_std` keyword to False.
 To make predictions of derivatives, set the `n` keyword.
 To make a prediction of a linearly transformed quantity, set the `output_transform` keyword.

+For a convenient wrapper for applying :py:mod:`gptools` to multivariate data, see :py:mod:`profiletools` at https://github.com/markchil/profiletools

 Kernels
 -------